Nightside Emanations

 Nightside Emanations is the fourth studio album by Behexen.
 The album was released through Debemur Morti Productions on 21 September 2012.
 Nightside Emanations features changes in the band's musical sound, this time incorporating more traditional death metal mixed with their traditional black metal sound.
-In addition, the vocals have drastically changed, the high pitched shrieks heard on the early albums are completely replaced by lower deathlike growls.
+In addition, the vocals have drastically changed, as the high-pitched shrieks heard on the early albums are now replaced by lower deathlike growls.
 The track "We Burn With Serpent Fire" contains a guest guitar solo by former Behexen guitarist Gargantum.